javiorfo/xtatusbar/README.md

 ## Caveats
 - Dependencies: `xsetroot`
+- Influenced by suckless software (changes are doing by config.h file and recompilation).
 - This library has been developed on and for Linux following open source philosophy.

 ## Installation